Maine Gov. Janet Mills enters crowded Democratic race to unseat Susan Collins

 Democrats haven't won a U.S. Senate race in Maine since former Sen. George Mitchell won reelection in 1988.
 Collins has held her seat since 1996.
 Democrats' ballyhooed and famously expensive bid to unseat her in 2020 sputtered to an 8-point defeat in a state that President Joe Biden carried by 9 points.

 Democrats believe Collins is more vulnerable now.
-The Maine Democratic Party has repeatedly sought to highlight her diminished influence as chairwoman of the Senate Appropriations Committee amid the Trump administration’s bid to consolidate power in the executive branch.
+The Maine Democratic Party has repeatedly sought to highlight what they see as her diminished influence as chairwoman of the Senate Appropriations Committee amid the Trump administration's bid to consolidate power in the executive branch.

 Her potential ascension to the budget panel was repeatedly highlighted by her campaign in 2020 as a way to sway Maine's fickle — and often decisive — independent voting bloc.